hideyukiinada/transfer-learning/readme.md

       """)
 ```

-[TensorFlow Hub website](https://tfhub.dev/) provides various modules for you to retrain if you want to try other modules.
+[TensorFlow Hub website](https://tfhub.dev/) provides various modules for you to re-train if you want to try other modules.

 Before calling retrain.py, I specified the TFHUB module cache directory in the script:
 ```
 export TFHUB_CACHE_DIR=/tmp/food101/module_cache
 ```

-In tensorflow_hub/resolver.py, there is a function called tfhub_cache_dir(), and this retrieves the directory from this environment variable if defined.
+In tensorflow_hub/resolver.py, there is a function called tfhub_cache_dir(), and this retrieves the name of the cache directory from this environment variable if defined.
 (You will find this file under your virtualenv's site-packages directory if you are using virtualenv).

-So the /tmp/food101/module_cache contains:
+Once the script is run, the /tmp/food101/module_cache will contain:

 ```
 /tmp/food101/module_cache/11d9faf945d073033780fd924b2b09ff42155763